A Book on Ethics and the Philosophy of Values

 III/ The Impossibility of Founding Morality

-The question of the foundation of morality brings up the issue of its meaning even before we attempt to resolve it.
+The question of the foundation of morality raises the issue of its meaning before we can even attempt to resolve it.
 To determine whether it is possible to establish a foundation for morality, we must first ask what it truly means to 'found morality'.
-We may then realise that, while authors who sought such a foundation appeared to share a common goal, they were, in fact, pursuing different questions without recognising it.
-We might even find that the questions they raised did not align with the true meaning of founding morality.
+We may then find that authors who appeared to share this common goal were in fact pursuing different questions without realising it—and that the questions they raised did not correspond to what founding morality genuinely requires.

-The failure of any attempt to establish a foundation for morality may be attributed not to the lack of answers, but to our inability to properly formulate the question.
+The failure of any attempt to establish a foundation for morality may be attributed not to a lack of answers, but to our inability to formulate the question properly.

-Moore attributes much of the disagreement in morality to this very phenomenon: It appears to me that in Ethics, as in all other philosophical studies, the difficulties and disagreements, of which its history is full, are mainly due to a very simple cause: namely to the attempt to answer questions, without first discovering precisely what question it is which you desire to answer
+Moore attributes much of the disagreement in ethics to precisely this phenomenon: It appears to me that in Ethics, as in all other philosophical studies, the difficulties and disagreements, of which its history is full, are mainly due to a very simple cause: namely to the attempt to answer questions, without first discovering precisely what question it is which you desire to answer.

 Let us first consider what such a question might mean before attempting to answer it.